jcm-kang/ccc-enrollment-trends-2016-2024/README.md

    - Maintain and expand online or hybrid course offerings that gained traction during the pandemic.
    - Provide institutional support for digital learning tools, faculty training, and accessibility resources to reduce participation barriers.

 3. **Strengthen Retention and Student Support Services**
-   - Improve academic advising, tutoring, and mental health services to support persistence beyond initial enrollment.
    - Use early alert systems and predictive analytics to identify students at risk of withdrawal or non-completion.
+   - Integrate academic advising to those at high-risk.

 4. **Address Demographic Disparities**
    - Develop culturally responsive outreach for Latino/Hispanic and underrepresented students, who together account for nearly half of statewide enrollment.
    - Partner with community-based organizations to increase access to financial aid, basic needs programs, and transfer counseling.

-5. **Focus on Data-Driven Policy and Resource Allocation**
+5. **Focus on Resource Allocation**
    - Use longitudinal data to monitor recovery by region, term, and demographic segment.
    - Direct funding and program support to districts showing the slowest recovery, ensuring equitable growth across all 116 colleges.

-By combining targeted outreach, flexible scheduling, and sustained investment in student support and data-driven decision-making, California’s community college system can continue progressing toward full recovery and greater educational equity statewide.